jormc/wemos_sketches/README.md

 # Wemos sketches collection

 Some useful Wemos **D1 Mini Pro** sketches collection made with Arduino IDE.
-Almost of them suitable for the ESP3266 chip...
+Almost of them are suitables for the ESP3266 chip too...

 ## Wifi